Jean-Poul/Data-Science-Exam-Project/README.md

 [NASA for dataset](https://data.nasa.gov/)

 ### 3. Choose one of the ideas and formulate context, purpose, research questions, and hypothesis for a data science problem definition.
-We have chosen to go with our first idea by looking at the stock market.
+We have chosen to go with our first idea by looking at the stock market since we have an interest for this area and there is a lot of data to be found.

 - Context:
 During COVID-19 a lot of average people started to invest in the stock market due to many factors.
 However the average person investing on a hobbyist basis, without any formal degree, most likely use some kind of information source as a basis for their investment choices.
 We would except to see that traditional news outlets, still have a dominant influence over investment choices.
 Therefore by analyzing news outlets we could potentially predict the future trend of a stock, and thereby formulate a guide for our own investment choice.